Cova14/Tribal-API-Test/README.md

 And then:
 ### `nodemon index.js`

-You should have your app running in the port 8000!
+You should have your app running in the port 5000!

 ## How the API works

 We have a single index.js file doing all the job.
 Basically, we're calling 3 different API's and putting their data into a single response.
-We're using node and express to do this.
+We're using node and 'express' to do this.

 ### Making the calls

-We're using axios to make two calls, this is because the API response is in a JSON format.
+We're using 'axios' to make two calls, this is because the API response is in a JSON format.
 For the third one, we're using the library 'xml2js' to convert the XML response into JSON and put them all together.

 Now, due to this being originaly an XML we are using certain syntax to acces the data: